CERN issues two types of invoices : periodic (automatic) invoices and requests for funds (RFF):

 2.2 CERN bank details and currency

 Bank details are indicated on the invoice.
-CERN has several bank accounts in different currencies, and the institutes are required to pay attention to the invoice currency and related bank account.
+CERN has several bank accounts in different currencies, and the Institutions are required to pay attention to the invoice currency and related bank account.
 Paying in another currency than the one of the bank account may result in exchange losses or additional bank charges for the payer.

 Swiss franc is the official currency of CERN.
 Consequently, all amounts are reported in Swiss francs.

-FC invoices are issued in Swiss francs.
+Periodic invoices are issued in Swiss francs.
 RFF can be issued in other currencies, provided that the payments received are in the same currency as the RFF.
 In the event of payments in other currency than the invoice, the amount converted in Swiss franc according to CERN's accounting rules is the one that prevails.
 The exchange rate risk is born solely by the institutes/funding agencies.

 For more information concerning the CERN VAT: